Post Office Box 959, Conroe, Texas 77305

 BOOK AN APPOINTMENT!

-You can make an appointment to come into our office and get your marriage license.
+You can make an appointment to come into our main office in Conroe and get your marriage license.
 Appointments are only available for the Conroe office.

 Complete the Marriage License Information Sheet,

 print it out and bring it with you.

 Don't forget to bring identification and the fee.
 More information on that below.

 Marriage records in Montgomery County exist from 1838 to present.